priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Custom Exceptions
+**One-liner**: Create your own error types by inheriting from Exception class.
 **Concept**: User-defined exception classes that inherit from Exception.
 Provide specific error types for better error handling.
 **Analogy**: Like creating your own warning signs for specific dangers in your house.
 ```python